pivotal-cf/docs-cloudbees/resources.html.md

 	</tr>
 </table>

-#### Notes:
+#### Notes
 * You can have 0 or 1 instance of `CloudBees Jenkins Operations Center`.
 * Each `Jenkins Slave` is attached to a specific `Jenkins Master`.
-For the best usage of resources, we recommend you to use `Jenkins Shared Slaves` instead.
+For better use of resources, Pivotal recommends that you use `Jenkins Shared Slaves` instead.
-These will be attached to `CloudBees Jenkins Operations Center` and leased to Masters when needed.
+These are attached to `CloudBees Jenkins Operations Center` and leased to Masters when needed.
 * Increasing the instance count for `Jenkins Master` does not give you High Availability.